SanPilot/elf-backend/DOCS.md

 `AUTH`

-This call can be used to recieve a list of tasks.
+This call can be used to receive a list of tasks.

 *Note: The `request` parameter must be included, but its contents can be empty.
 If this is the case, it will return all currently open tasks.*

+*Note: Only one of the three types of requests can be included in the request parameter.*

 **Example:**